-I recently wrote a blog on the Kindred Milwaukee nursing home, also known as Mount Carmel, shutting down.
+We recently covered a news story about the Kindred Milwaukee nursing home, also known as Mount Carmel, shutting down.
 The facility closed as it faced multiple serious violations and fines levied at $400,000.

 Kindred Healthcare, Inc. is a Louisville, Kentucky-based company that operates hundreds of nursing and rehabilitation centers throughout the country.
 This is not the first trouble spot for the company.